Tamirucode/react-todoitem/README.md

             npm start

        8.3  I open port 3000 or 8000 to see my React app and checked that the functionality all works

        8.4  Git add,  git commit  and git push changes sofar

 ## Deployment of both applications

-   1.Setting up WhiteNoise for static files: In the terminal
+   1. Setting up WhiteNoise for static files: In the terminal

-       1.1 Ensure your terminal location is in the root directory, then install whitenoise with the following command
+       1.1  Ensure my terminal location is in the root directory, then install whitenoise with the following command

             pip3 install whitenoise==6.4.0

-       1.2 Add this dependency to your requirements.txt file with the following command
+       1.2  Add this dependency to my requirements.txt file with the following command

            pip3 freeze > requirements.txt

        1.3  Create a new empty folder called staticfiles in the root directly with the following command

            mkdir staticfiles

    2. Setting.py

         2.1  In the INSTALLED_APPS list, ensure that the ‘cloudinary_storage’ app name is below ‘django.contrib.staticfiles’.

             This ensures that Cloudinary will not attempt to intervene with staticfiles, and

             allows whitenoise to become the primary package responsible for static files

         2.2  In the MIDDLEWARE list, add WhiteNoise below the SecurityMiddleware and above the SessionMiddleware

            'whitenoise.middleware.WhiteNoiseMiddleware',

         2.3  In the TEMPLATES list at the DIRS key, add the following code to the DIRS list, to tell Django and

              WhiteNoise where to look for Reacts index.html file in deployment os.path.join(BASE_DIR, 'staticfiles', 'build')

         2.4  In the static files section, add the STATIC_ROOT and WHITENOISE_ROOT variables and values to tell Django and WhiteNoise

              where to look for the admin static files and Reacts static files during deployment

-     3.In the urls.py file of your Django Rest Framework application:
+   3. In the urls.py file of my Django Rest Framework application:

              3.1  Remove the root_route view from the .views imports

              3.2  Import the TemplateView from the generic Django views from django.views.generic import TemplateView

              3.3  In the url_patterns list, remove the root_route code and replace it with the TemplateView pointing to the index.html file

                  path('', TemplateView.as_view(template_name='index.html')),

              3.4  At the bottom of the file, add the 404 handler to allow React to handle 404 errors

                  handler404 = TemplateView.as_view(template_name='index.html')

              3.5  Add api/ to the beginning of all the API URLs, excluding the path for the home page and admin panel

  ![image](https://github.com/Tamirucode/react-todoitem/assets/116649197/83c731d9-807f-4eb3-948a-95955b13993d)

    4. In axiosDefault.js:

              4.1  Now that we have changed the base path for the API route, we need to prepend all API requests in our react application with /api.

                   Open the axiosDefaults.js file, comment back in the axios.defaults.baseURL and set it to "/api"

    5. Git add,  git commit  and git push changes sofar

    6. Compiling the static files

-             6.1 Collect the admin and DRF staticfiles to the empty staticfiles directory you created earlier, with the following command in the terminal
+             6.1  Collect the admin and DRF staticfiles to the empty staticfiles directory I created earlier, with the following command in the terminal

                     python3 manage.py collectstatic

              6.2  Next, we will compile the React application and move its files to the staticfiles folder.
 In another terminal, cd into the frontend directory

                     cd frontend

              6.3  Then run the command to compile and move the React files

                     npm run build && mv build ../staticfiles/.